RabbitTeam/zookeeper-client/README.md

         return Task.CompletedTask;
     });
 ## FAQ
-### 什么时候会触发 "SubscribeDataChange" 事件 ?
+### When will the "SubscribeDataChange" event be triggered?
-在以下情况下会触发通过 "SubscribeDataChange" 方法订阅的事件：
+The event subscribed by the "SubscribeDataChange" method is triggered in the following cases:

-1. 节点被创建
+1. The node is created
-2. 节点被删除
+2. The node is deleted
-3. 节点数据发生改变
+3. Node data changes
-4. zk连接重连成功
+4. zk connection re-successful

-### 什么时候会触发 "SubscribeChildrenChange" 事件 ?
+### When will the "SubscribeChildrenChange" event be triggered?
-在以下情况下会触发通过 "SubscribeChildrenChange" 方法订阅的事件：
+The event subscribed by the "SubscribeChildrenChange" method is triggered in the following cases:

-1. 节点被创建
+1. The node is created
-2. 节点被删除
+2. The node is deleted
-3. 节点子节点发生改变
+3. Node node changes
-4. zk连接重连成功
+4. zk connection re-successful

-### 如何在 "xxxxChange" 事件中区分节点的状态 ?
+### How do I distinguish the status of a node in the "xxxxChange" event?
-在事件触发参数会有个类型为 "EventType" 的属性 "Type"，通过该属性可以清楚的区分出节点变更的原因。
+In the event trigger parameter will have a type "EventType" attribute "Type", through this attribute can clearly distinguish the reasons for node changes.

-### 为什么要写这个程序，它与 "ZooKeeperEx" 有什么区别 ?
+### Why write this program, it and "ZooKeeperEx" What is the difference?
-官方提供的组件，只提供了基本的api，在正常的zk使用情景中需要做非常复杂的事情，滋生出很多额外的代码并且不能保证其执行的正确性。
+Officially provided components, only provide the basic api, in the normal use of the zk needs to do very complicated things, breed a lot of additional code and can not guarantee the correctness of its implementation.

-在java语言中也有对官方zk进行封装的包 ZKClient，当前组件也是参考了这个项目。具体组件包提供了什么功能请参考 "提供的功能" 这一节。
+In the java language also has the official zk package package ZKClient, the current component is also a reference to this project.
+What are the specific packages that are available?
+Please refer to the section "Features Provided".